When I started podcasting in 2005, I had 5 kids 10 and under in my house. It seemed like a pipe dream that I’d ever get an episode published.

 3. Record early in the morning or late at night.
 This may mean you can’t be as enthusiastic (loud) when you record but you can still record.
 This also means making sure you’ve got your stuff together.
 Get up 30 minutes before the family and record.
 Just record.
 Don’t worry about posting it online, etc. Just record the episode and worry about the logistics later.
 If all you have is 20-30 minutes then record the episode and find time later to edit and post.

 4. Give yourself a time limit.
 If you think you can go 20 minutes without interruption then bang out your podcast in 20 minutes.
 Do worry if it’s “not long enough”.
 Studies show that the “sweet spot” for podcasting is about 22 minutes.
 Why?
 Many people listen on their commute.
 You don’t need to feel like you’re short-changing your audience with a 20-minute podcast.

-That’s how I’ve done it the past 9 years.
-I still employ some of these techniques because I have 6 kids in the house.
+That’s how I did it for several years.
+I still employ some of these techniques even though all of my kids are teenagers now.
 There’s hardly ever any time when it’s quiet before 9 p.m. and I’m usually getting ready for bed by then.